quickemu-project/quickemu/docs/quickemu.1.md

       --fullscreen                      : Starts VM in full screen mode (Ctl+Alt+f to exit) --ignore-msrs-always              : Configure KVM to always ignore unhandled machine-specific registers --screen <screen>                 : Use specified screen to determine the window size.
+      --screenpct <percent>             : Percent of fullscreen for VM if --fullscreen is not specified.
       --shortcut                        : Create a desktop shortcut
       --snapshot apply <tag>            : Apply/restore a snapshot.
       --snapshot create <tag>           : Create a snapshot.